Sylvio Ouassiero

-Jean Sylvio Ouassiero (born 7 May 1994) is a professional footballer who plays as a right back for Fola Esch.
-Born in France, he represents the Madagascar national team.
+Jean Sylvio Ouassiero (born 7 May 1994) is a professional footballer who plays as a right back for Dudelange.
+Born in France, he plays for the Madagascar national team.

 International career

 Ouassiero was born in the French overseas territory Réunion, and is of Malagasy descent.
 He was a youth international for France.
 He debuted for the Madagascar national team in a friendly 2-1 loss to Burkina Faso on 11 October 2020.

 Personal life

 Ouassiero's cousin, Samuel Souprayen, is also a professional footballer.